uiceds/cee-492-term-project-fall-2022-team-rocket/manuscript.md

 | Random Forest | 60 % | 76 % | 49 % |
 | Regression | 60 % | 33 % | 34 % |
 | 1-D CNN |	60% | 52 % |52 % |

+<div style="text-align: justify">Based on the accuracy values of the models created in this study, we can tell that these models need to be improved to reach satisfactory predictions.
+One of the future recommendations to improve the accuracy of the models is to train the models on larger datasets.
+This can be done by using other datasets that were obtained by scans performed on other bridge decks in the same project.
+Training the models on larger datasets can possibly reduce the effect of overfitting and can make it perform better when tested on unseen data.
+Another strategy is to increase the number of parameters used in the model as independent variables, for example, using a higher number of PCA modes.
+An example of the first strategy was tried out on two of the models (decision tree and random forest).
+Details of these trials can be found in the supplementary documents.</div>

+***Modeling on a larger dataset:***
+<div style="text-align: justify">As mentioned earlier, only one .xlsx file from the data source (that contains 16,383 A-scans) was used for all our analysis and predictive, and modeling.
+As an attempt to execute our same method on a larger dataset, we have used 30 files that had 218,626 A-scans to build a ‘Decision Tree’ and a ‘Random Forest’ model.
+Of the total A-scans, approximately 71 % are from class 1, 23 % from class 2, and 6 % from class 3.
+Instead of the previously used 12 features, 22 features were used now which include the first 20 PCA modes (covering 97 % variance), dominant FFT Frequency, and corresponding amplitude.</div>

+<div style="text-align: justify">The default values of settings of the ‘Decision Tree’ package were used for modeling.
+The results are shown in Table 1, figure 1, and figure 2.
+It can be observed that both the models overfit the training data and the models have lower accuracy on the unseen data.
+However, the ‘Random Forest’ model performs better on the test data.
+The dataset is highly dominated by the class-1 (>70 %) data for which the models tend to be biased towards class-1.
+Similarly, the number of class 3 data is very small (5.6 %) for which the error in predicting unseen class 3 signals is very high.</div>

 ## References